-Code of Professional The Code of Professional Conduct of CIM that was in effect at the time the matter Conduct ('the Code') complained of occurred Disciplinary Provisions of the Code Items highlighted in bold within the Code of Professional Conduct against which complaints may be made.
-Institute Secretary The Secretary of CIM as appointed under its Charter and Bye-laws or nominated alternative appointed by the Board if the Secretary is unavailable Disciplinary Proceedings Proceedings which take place under the Disciplinary Procedures (which are a separate document) Member The Member of the Institute about whom the complaint is made Complainant The person or organisation who raises or pursues the complaint against the Member.
-(If Disciplinary Proceedings commence, this is the CIM) Referral A complaint that has been referred to an Investigation Committee Writing Anything written, printed or lithographed, or partly one and partly another, and other means of representing or producing words in a visible form (e.g. including emails and faxes and other electronic forms) Investigation Officer The Officer who is responsible for receiving, interpreting and investigating allegations of misconduct on behalf of the Board of CIM.
+Code of Professional The Code of Professional Conduct of CIM that was in effect at the time the Conduct ('the Code') matter complained of occurred.
+Institute Secretary The Secretary of CIM as appointed under its Charter and Bye-laws or nominated alternative appointed by the Board if the Secretary is unavailable.
+Disciplinary Proceedings Proceedings which take place under the Disciplinary Procedures (which are a separate document) Member The Member of the Institute about whom the complaint is made.
+Complainant The person, or organisation who raises or pursues the complaint against the Member.
+(If Disciplinary Proceedings commence, this is the CIM) Referral A complaint that has been referred to an Investigation Committee.
+Writing Anything written, printed or lithographed, or partly one and partly another, and other means of representing or producing words in a visible form (e.g. including emails and faxes and other electronic forms).
+Investigation Officer The Officer who is responsible for receiving, interpreting and investigating allegations of misconduct on behalf of the Board of CIM.
 The Investigation Officer is appointed by the Board.
-The Institute Secretary, Directors and members of the Disciplinary Committee are not eligible for appointment as the Investigation Officer Investigation Reviewer A person who is appointed to review the decision of the Investigation Officer if this is requested.
-The Institute Secretary, Directors and members of the Disciplinary Committee are not eligible for appointment as the Investigation Reviewer Day/s Day shall include weekends and bank holidays.
+The Institute Secretary, Directors and members of the Disciplinary Committee are not eligible for appointment as the Investigation Officer.
+Investigation Reviewer A person who is appointed to review the decision of the Investigation Officer if this is requested.
+The Institute Secretary, Directors and members of the Disciplinary Committee are not eligible for appointment as the Investigation Reviewer.
+Day/s Day shall include weekends and bank holidays.
 In relation to the period of a notice, it includes the day when the notice is deemed to be given and the day for which it is to take effect.
-Notices are deemed to be given or take effect on the day given, if given electronically, by hand or by fax, and two days after being sent, if sent by first class post
+Notices are deemed to be given or take effect on the day given, if given electronically, by hand or by fax, and two days after being sent, if sent by first class post.